What are charter schools, who runs them and how are they different from traditional public schools?

 In general, this independence gives charter schools more room to experiment and to come up with instructional and other innovations.
 That was one of the chief reasons California lawmakers passed a law in 1992 allowing charters to operate.
 California was the second state to pass legislation allowing charters (Minnesota was the first).

 Teachers at most charter schools do not belong to unions.
-But teachers at some charter schools, teachers have voted to join unions, like Green Dot Public Schools where teachers belong to the Asociación de Maestros Unidos, a California Teachers Association/National Education Association affiliate.
+But teachers at some charter schools have voted to join unions, like Green Dot Public Schools where teachers belong to the Asociación de Maestros Unidos, a California Teachers Association/National Education Association affiliate.

 How many charters are there in California?